-Community Transition Planning Service 1.
-This service must be available 7 days a week (if the qualifying facility discharges or releases 7 days a week).
-Accessibility 2.
+Community Transition Planning Continuing Stay Criteria Same as above.
+Discharge Criteria Individual/family requests discharge; or Individual no longer meets Core Customer Eligibility; or Individual is discharged from a qualifying facility.
+Clinical Exclusions Individuals with the following conditions are excluded from admission unless there is clearly documented evidence of a co-occurring Behavioral Health condition: Developmental Disability, Autism, Organic Mental Disorder, Traumatic Brain Injury Required Components Prior to Release from a Qualifying Facility: When the youth has had (a) a length of stay of 60 days or longer in a facility or (b) youth is readmitted to a facility within 30 days of discharge, a community transition plan in partnership with the facility is required.
+Evidence of planning shall be recorded and a copy of the Plan shall be included in both the youth's hospital and community record.
+Clinical Operations If you are an IFI provider, you may provide this service to those youth who are working towards transition into the community (as defined in the CTP guideline) and are expected to receive services from the IFI team.
+Please refer to the Core Guidelines for the detail.
+Community Transition Planning activities shall include: a) Telephone and Face-to-face contacts with youth/family/caregiver; b) Participating in youth's clinical staffing(s) prior to their discharge from the facility; c) Applications for youth resources and services prior to discharge from the facility including Service Accessibility This service must be available 7 days a week (if the qualifying facility discharges or releases 7 days a week).
 This service may be delivered via telemedicine technology or via telephone conferencing.
-Reporting & Billing Requirements 1.
-2. The modifier on Procedure Code indicates setting from which the consumer is transitioning.
+Reporting & Billing Requirements The modifier on Procedure Code indicates setting from which the individual is transitioning.
 There must be a minimum of one face-to-face with the youth prior to release from hospital or qualifying facility in order to bill for any telephone contacts.
-1. A documented Community Transition Plan for: Documentation a.
-Individuals with a length of stay greater than 60 days; or Requirements b.
+Documentation Requirements A documented Community Transition Plan for: a.
+Individuals with a length of stay greater than 60 days; or b.
 Individuals readmitted within 30 days of discharge.
-2. Documentation of all face-to-face and telephone contacts and a description of progress with Community Transition Plan implementation and outcomes.
+Documentation of all face-to-face and telephone contacts and a description of progress with Community Transition Plan implementation and outcomes.